ÀÏ˾»úÎçÒ¹¸£Àû

 imgtext

-Although a UK company can do a reasonable amount of business in another country without a taxable presence in that country, eventually the company may need to consider whether to establish a more formal presence in such a country, generally by way of a branch or subsidiary.
-For a a discussion of when this decision should be considered and a general introduction to the tax issues that can arise when a UK company decides to expand overseas, see the Introduction to setting up overseas ― companies guidance note.
+Although a UK company can do a reasonable amount of business in another country without a taxable presence in that country, eventually the company may need to consider whether to establish a more formal presence in such a country.
+This is generally done by way of a branch (also called a permanent establishment or PE) or subsidiary.
+For a a discussion of when this decision should be considered and a general introduction to the tax issues that can arise when a UK company decides to expand overseas, see the Setting up overseas ― companies guidance note.

 The decision will often usually depend on commercial factors, particularly where there are regulatory requirements.
 For example, a branch rather than a subsidiary may be greatly preferred where regulatory requirements demand a particular level of capital as this may be more easily satisfied through a branch structure where the parent company capital is taken into account.